Isaiah Likely

-Isaiah Leroy Likely (born April 17, 2000) is an American professional football tight end for the Baltimore Ravens of the NFL National Football League.
-He played college football for Coastal Carolina and was selected by the Ravens in the fourth round and 141st overall pick of the 2022 NFL draft.
+Isaiah Leroy Likely (born April 17, 2000) is an American professional football tight end for the New York Giants of the National Football League (NFL).
+He played college football for the Coastal Carolina Chanticleers and was selected by the Baltimore Ravens in the fourth round and 139th overall pick of the 2022 NFL draft.

 Early life

 Likely grew up in Cambridge, Massachusetts and attended Malden High School before transferring to Everett High School for his senior year.
 As a junior, he caught 59 passes for 917 yards with 11 touchdowns.

 College career

 Likely attended Coastal Carolina University.
 As a freshman in the 2018 season, Likely caught 12 passes for 106 yards and five touchdowns in seven games.
 He was named third-team All-Sun Belt Conference after finishing his sophomore season with 32 receptions for 431 receiving yards and five touchdowns.
 He had six receptions for 107 yards and a touchdown in the 24–21 victory over Texas State in the Chanticleers' last game.
 Likely was named first-team All-Sun Belt and a second-team All-American by Pro Football Focus after catching 30 passes for 601 yards and five touchdowns as a junior.
 He had three receptions for 118 yards and a touchdown in a 34–23 victory over Appalachian State.
 During his senior year, Likely was named the Sun Belt Player of the Week after catching eight passes for 232 yards and four touchdowns in a 52–20 win over Arkansas State.
 Likely tied the NCAA record for longest touchdown reception on his first of the four touchdowns with a 99-yard reception.
 He repeated as a first-team All-Sun Belt selection after catching 59 passes for 912 yards and a team-high 12 touchdowns.
 Likely led the Sun Belt in receiving touchdowns in the 2021 season.